-A tool for quickly getting an idea for whether directories of large files have
+A tool for quickly getting a rough idea of changes in large directories of large files

 The primary speedup vs related tools comes from not actually checking the full content of each file, so it can only give a general idea about changes.
 This is an acceptable trade-off where file integrity is not an issue and where file diversity is large.